foundObjects/GA503QR-StorageD3Enable-DSDT-Patch/README.md

 title Linux Mainline
 linux /vmlinuz-linux-mainline
 initrd /amd-ucode.img
-initrd /GA503QR-ACPI-Override.img
+initrd /GA503Q-ACPI-Override.img
 initrd /initramfs-linux-mainline.img
 ...
 ```

+Note that the `amd-ucode.img` ramdisk *must be loaded first* before any other ramdisks otherwise boot will fail.
+If
-If there are any problems along the way the Arch Wiki DSDT page should have you covered.
+there are any problems along the way the Arch Wiki DSDT page should have you covered.
 Good luck!

+[//]: # ( vim: set tw=120: )